graphsense/graphsense-tagpack-tool/README_tagpacks.md

 One can finally end up with several address tags, which are mapped to a single cluster and carry the flat `is_cluster_definer: true`.
 In such cases, we select the one with the higher
 `confidence` value.
 In case of conflicts, address tags mappings must be revised as part of an attribution tag curation workflow.

+### Header inclusion

+If a lot of tagpacks share common header properties, a `header.yaml` can be created to avoid repetitive data in each tagpack file.

+A simple example:

+    home
+        user
+            tagpack_provider
+                 header.yaml
+                 2021
+                     01
+                         tp_20200101.yaml
+                         ..
+                     02
+                          tp_20200201.yaml

+The `header.yaml` file contains all the shared fields:

+    title: BadHack TagPack
+    creator: GraphSense Team
+    description: Addresses used for BadHack
+    confidence: forensic
+    abuse: scam
+    currency: BTC
+    label: BadHack

+and each tagpack file (e.g. `tp_20200101.yaml`) includes the header file:

+    header: !include header.yaml
+    tags:
+         - address: bc1qxy2kgdygjrsqtzq2n0yrf2493p83kkfjhx0wlh
+           context: '{"validated": true}'

+The directory structure can be arbitrarily deep.
+The syntax is always the same:

+    header: !include header.yaml

+#### Header file location resolution

+The tagpack tool resolves the header file as follows: starting from the directory given on the command line, it traverses the parent directories, i.e. upwards, until the `header.yaml` is found.

+For the directories structure example given above, starting with `/home/user/tagpack_provider/2021/01` the header file is detected in `/home/user/tagpack_provider/`

 ### TagPack Repository Configuration